Catherine's baby has arrived. It's a BOY! He was born on 3-9-10. For photos, details and updates, visit the blog.

 Are There Foods that Induce labor?

 Women searching for foods that induce labor will turn to other mothers who swear it was that extra-spicy entree from their favorite Mexican restaurant that brought them face to face with their new baby.
-But with a full stomach during labor, you might just see that entree in a very unappetizing light.
+Unfortunately, the statistics are out on this one - there is simply not enough research to support that any foods are effective in inducing labor.

 Anecdotally, women have sworn the following are foods that will induce labor: